mehulagg/gitlab/doc/administration/packages/container_registry.md

 sudo gitlab-ctl registry-garbage-collect -m
 ```

-Without the `-m` flag the registry will only remove layers that are not referenced by any manifest, tagged or not.
+Without the `-m` flag, the Container Registry only removes layers that are not referenced by any manifest, tagged or not.

 Since this is a way more destructive operation, this behavior is disabled by default.
 You are likely expecting this way of operation, but before doing that, ensure